 When you combine two factors of authentication (e.g. something the user knows AND something the user has), the result is 2-factor authentication.
 You can also combine more factors and come up with n multi-factor authentication.

 Combining 2 or more factors of authentication makes it significantly more difficult for an attacker to succeed.
-That's what happens when you augment password authentication with client certificate authentication.
+That's what happens when you augment password authentication with client certificate based authentication.
 If an impostor manages to acquire a user's username and password, he would still have to overcome another challenge - getting hold of something that's supposed to be in the possession of that user.
 That something is the client certificate.

 Getting hold of either one - a username/password or a digital certificate - can already be quite difficult.
 How much more getting hold of both?